BassT23/Proxmox/README.md

 - To force the check, you can run `/etc/ultimate-updater/check-updates.sh` in Terminal.
 - You can choose, if screenfetch will be show also (if screenfetch is not installed, script will make it automatically)

-# Beta Testing:
+# Development Testing:
-If anybody wants to help with failure search, please test our beta (if available).
+If anybody wants to help with failure search, please test our `develop` branch.

-Install beta update with `update beta -up`
-To go back to master, choose `update -up`
+Install the develop update with `update develop -up` To go back to master, choose `update -up`

 # Q&A: